vicmir/vicmir/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on the `WeatherForecastApp` and `ArtStyleRecognitionApp` projects
+- 🔭 Currently working on the `WeatherForecastApp` and `ArtStyleRecognitionApp` projects.

-- 🌱 I’m currently learning frontend frameworks and languages, interested in data science topics
+- 🌱 Currently learning frontend frameworks and languages, interested in data science topics.

 - ⚡